ICanBoogie/ICanBoogie/README.md

 configuration files are available in the `/config/` folder.
 To override the configuration or part of it, you can provide the path or paths to your own configuration files.

-For instance, defining the primary database connection:
+For instance, configuring the _core_ instance:

 1\.
 Edit your _core_ configuration file e.g. `/protected/all/config/core.php` with the following
 lines: